 Any standard within the Donelson Transit-Oriented Redevelopment Plan may be modified as set forth herein and in the Downtown Donelson Urban Design Overlay.
 Requested modifications should meet the intent of the design standard, result in better urban design for the neighborhood as a whole, and should not impede or burden existing or future development of adjacent properties.
-Any major modifications requested to the Downtown Donelson Urban Design Overlay must follow the process outlined in the Overlay.
+Only minor modifications of less than twenty percent (20%) of the standards may be approved by the Design Review Committee.
+Any major modifications requested to the Downtown Donelson Urban Design Overlay must follow the process outlined in the Overlay and will require the additional approval of the Metropolitan Planning Commission.